-initiatives, further counsels agencies to make regulatory processes and regulations accessible not only to regulated parties, but also to the public at large.
+While incorporation by reference can make the CFR shorter and more readable, it also has the potential to impede access to the law.
+Federal publication requirements tacitly acknowledge this by limiting incorporation by reference to materials that are "reasonably available" to regulated parties.
+Modern administrative policy, as embodied in e-rulemaking initiatives, further counsels agencies to make regulatory processes and regulations accessible not only to regulated parties, but also to other interested parties and the public at large.
 When an agency incorporates material that is not subject to copyright or other legal protection, agencies may be able to easily improve access using electronic means.
-When incorporated materials are copyrighted-as is often the case with voluntary consensus standards-access issues are more difficult.
-Although a recent judicial decision,61 combined with pressure from some scholars, activists, regulated parties, and government officials,62 has raised questions regarding the strength of copyrights in incorporated standards, federal law and policy generally requires agencies to respect copyright claims.63 And, even absent such concerns, large scale abrogation of copyright could jeopardize an important public-private partnership in standards.
+When incorporated materials are copyrighted-as is often the case with voluntary consensus standards-access issues are more problematic.
+Although a recent judicial decision,63 combined with pressure from some scholars, activists, regulated parties, and government officials,64 has raised questions regarding the strength of copyrights in incorporated standards, federal law and policy generally requires agencies to respect copyright claims.65 And, even absent such concerns, large scale abrogation of copyright could jeopardize an important public-private partnership in standards.
 Nonetheless, several agencies reported success navigating these challenges and improving access to incorporated materials.
 Other agencies should, to the greatest extent possible, do the same.